vmware/powershell-module-for-vmware-cloud-foundation-password-management/README.md

 - Update password policies seamlessly using a password policy configuration file.
 - Create comprehensive password rotation reports for all accounts managed by SDDC Manager.

+For details on specific VMware Cloud Foundation versions supported by this module, please refer to the [documentation][docs-module].

 ## Documentation

-For detailed instructions on using this module, refer to the [official documentation][docs-module].
+For detailed instructions on using this module, refer to the [documentation][docs-module].

 ## Contributing